SocietyProtocol/Content-Library/Published/Articles/The Sovereign Individual (Agency).md

 _Anyone can become anything!
 You too can be like Mike!_

-Individualism has made people less fungible than during the SEAA.
-The Industrial Revolution is a great example, while everybody became cogs in a machine—everybody was different cogs.
-It became impossible to switch cogs around as easily as the undifferentiated commoditized mass of peasants and slaves which made up most of the population during the SEAA.

-Individualism has increased through the Industrial Revolution and has made people less fungible than during the SEAA.
-While the Industrial Revolution made people cogs in a machine…it made them individualized cogs.
-Every cog identity in the machine is specialized and different from a mass of commoditized peasants and slaves of the SEAA.

-Tribal bonds (race) have shifted to nationalism (State) and global profiles.
-Today, we are citizens of Nation States, many of which have abstracted away the conceptualization of race (tribe) from the conceptualization of the State structure in order to increase the coordination and efficiency of multiple ethnic tribes working together.
+Roles during the DEAA have become significantly more decoupled from race and ethnicity.
+Today, we are citizens of Nation States, most of which have abstracted away the conceptualization of race and ethnicity from the conceptualization of the State structure in order to increase the coordination and efficiency of multiple tribes working together as one structure.

-Roles during the DEAA have become significantly more decoupled from ethnicity.
 Most Nation States are multi-ethnic and multi-cultural.
 Race is still an issue, but the primary bind on identities is the Nation State, not the race.
-When I travel, they don’t ask our race, they ask our Nation State passport.
-We don’t ask what tribe or ethnicity you’re from, identity has become tied to the Nation State rather than the ethnicity.
-We interact with a global audience from long histories of migration, our societies are multi-cultural.
-Multiple races have close to equal legal rights in one Nation State structure.
-Otherwise, it would have a really difficult time functioning—the modern Nation State wants to abstract the concept of race as far away as possible, to integrate its multiple races equally, to maximize its productivity and social cohesion.
+When I travel, they don’t ask for my race, they ask what Nation State I’m from—for my passport.
+Multiple ethnicities and races have equal legal rights inside a single Nation State structure.

+Without this feature, the modern Nation State would have a really difficult time functioning.
+The modern Nation State wants to abstract the concepts of ethnicity, race, and other differentiating factors as far away as possible, to integrate its multiple tribes equally—maximizing the State’s legitimacy, and social cohesion. _We are all equal now._

 #### Individualism

 Individualism vastly increased.
 The DEA epoch is the first era to bring a true sense of individualism to ordinary people.
-The democratic process is the facilitator of this, allowing us to maintain tribal cohesion while still allowing everyone a massive range of individual choices.

-Democratic processes were actually a requirement to unlock individualism, not the Print Revolution, because they allowed the State to maintain social cohesion with a plurality of unique mindsets and individuals.
-Individualism arose in the Western World, as Nation States with democratic systems of governance were finally able to handle differentiation in identities while still retaining a sense of social cohesion by using the democratic processes.
+Democratic processes were a requirement to unlock individualism, because they allowed the State structure to maintain social cohesion with a plurality of unique political positions and public perspectives.

-The Print Revolution was the single moment in time which captured this shift, building on the democratic foundations of the Magna Carta it facilitated the Western world’s DEAA of duplication to transcend the total control of societal cohesion by the church—via simply duplicating documents—allowing widespread CRUD access to the societal state—facilitating democracy—and sparking the Reinassance, Scientific Revolution, and Enlightenment, and Industrial Revolution.
-It all happened due to an increase in individualism due to the church not being necessary to facilitate societal cohesion any longer.
-The democratic process, combined with a wide duplication of the state, proved enough to facilitate societal cohesion.
+The Print Revolution was the single moment in time which captured this shift, building on the democratic foundations of the Magna Carta, it facilitated the Western European World’s DEAA of duplication to transcend the total control of societal cohesion by the Catholic Church—via simply duplicating documents—allowing widespread CRUD access to the societal state—facilitating democracy—and sparking the Reinassance, Scientific Revolution, Enlightenment, and Industrial Revolution. **It all happened due to an increase in the State’s ability to handle individualism**.
+The democratic process, combined with a wide duplication of the state, proved enough to facilitate societal cohesion—without the need for the Catholic Church to do so.

-The Nation State became so cohesively organized through the democratic process that it could facilitate the social cohesion required to give individuals a massive range of individual freedoms.
-The State R&D budget for individualist experimentation became huge.
-This found all sorts of useful discoveries and propelled the Western Europeans to dominate the world for centuries and become the Western World of today (still dominating the world, but this power is slipping because of the techno-feudalist regression).
+The Nation State, which followed that period, became so cohesively organized through the democratic process that it could facilitate the social cohesion required to give individuals a massive range of individual freedoms. _The State R&D budget for individualist experimentation became huge._ This found all sorts of useful discoveries and propelled Western Europeans to dominate the world for centuries and become the Western World of today (still dominating the world, but this power is slipping rapidly because we’re approaching the end of the DEAA).

 The range of individualist choices allowed by the West almost started to seem _limitless_.
-All sorts of weird people emerged: sexual perversions, philosophical illusions, single cat ladies, anarchists[6](#fn:6), . _Men were women.
-Women were men.
-Homelessness was good.
+All sorts of weird individuals and beliefs emerged: sexual perversions, feminists (we are all equal!), philosophical illusions, anarchists[8](#fn:8). _Men became women.
+Women were equal to men.
+Homelessness became regular.
 Mass migration was valuable.
-Facial tattoos were crucial self-expression of identity._ Today, it almost seems limitless…_but it’s not limitless._ Remember, individualism is always limited by what the State can afford while maintaining social cohesion.
+Facial tattoos became crucial self-expression of identity.
+Today, it almost seems limitless…but it’s not limitless. <u>Remember, individualism is always limited by what the State can afford while maintaining social cohesion</u>._

 A good way to perceive the this seemingly invisible line in the modern age is: **privacy**.
-To facilitate tribal cohesion, the State needs all your data.
-No individualism there!
-Hand it over!
+To facilitate tribal cohesion, the State needs all your data. _No individualism there buddy, hand it over!_

-Another thing that the State cannot tolerate for social cohesion to remain, is ethnic discrimination.
-Remember, we are all equal citizens.
-This must be engrained in our identities for the multi-cultural Nation State to function optimally.
-Ethnic cabals, cartels, and discrimination—which Nation States try very hard to disincentivize and dis-intermediate—throws a wrench into the foundations of democratic principles and the social cohesion enabled by them is based on equality.
+Another thing that the State cannot tolerate for social cohesion to remain, is ethnic discrimination. _Remember, we are all equal citizens_.
+This must be engrained in our identities for the multi-cultural Nation State to flourish.
+Ethnic cabals, cartels, and discrimination—which Nation States try very hard to disincentivize and dis-intermediate—throws a wrench into the foundations of democratic principles and the social cohesion enabled by them is based on equality, paradoxically allowing individualism.

-The DEAA has also facilitated more inventory and property rights.
-Identity is a form of property in a sense.
+Additionally, the DEAA has enhanced property rights.
 It enabled the precise tracking of identity, property, and data (wealth) via duplicated contracts.
-Identities today are more than ever tethered to the ownership of property—their inventory.
+Identities today are more than ever tethered to their ownership of assets.
 A privilege that was only reserved for elites during the SEA epoch.

 #### Privacy

-Privacy has been severely eroded during the DEAA. _Welcome to mass surveillance ._

-We still inherit the communal reputation and are observed by the neighbors and grandmother, but now we have everyone’s eyeballs on us with precision.
-Global States, competitor rival States, corporations, and the whole internet watching us and our reputation is global.
-Hundreds of institutions now record and surveil our entire lives—there’s less privacy than ever.
+_Privacy has been severely eroded during the DEAA._ We still have the old-fashioned communal reputation—the neighborhood grandmothers keeping an eye on us—but now the surveillance has gone global.
+Everyone's watching: governments, corporations, and billions of people online.
+Our actions and reputations are tracked worldwide.
+Hundreds of institutions monitor and record our entire lives. _Privacy has never been scarcer._

-Anonymous (and to a lesser degree pseudonomous) digital existence cannot be tolerated because the State cannot provide social cohesion under such circumstances.
-Since the Nation State itself is a creature of past simpler times of duplicated contracts and democracy, it can only hook into and see the things happening within those systems—it cannot naturally see digital data.
-Since it can’t see anonymous digital representations, it can’t allow them. **They would wreck social cohesion**.
-It’s that simple.
-A State that cannot provide social cohesion cannot survive. _Welcome to Surveillance States 🎉_.
+Anonymous (and to a lesser degree pseudonymous) digital existence cannot be tolerated by the Nation State, because it cannot provide social cohesion under such circumstances.
+Since the Nation State itself is a creature of past simpler times (of duplicated written contracts and democracy)—it can only hook into and see the things happening within those systems, meaning: _it can’t naturally access digital data_.
+Since it can’t itself perceive the digital data—flowing like blood flow throughout its territory—it needs to find some eyes—”Oh, hi corporations! 👀.” _But since corporations still can’t perceive anonymous digital expressions, <u>the State can’t allow them</u>._ **That would disintegrate its social cohesion.** _A State that cannot provide social cohesion cannot survive._ _Welcome to Surveillance States 🎉_.

-People often believe that it is surveillance capitalism they are living in, and the corporate interests are incentivized to pilfer individuals data for profits—_<u>it is not the case</u>_.
-It is not the corporations or businesses facilitating Surveillance States, **it is the Nation State itself forcing corporations to disallow privacy and pilfer data**[7](#fn:7).
-This is techno-fedualism, not surveillance capitalism, because the base need for Surveillance States doesn’t come from corporations, **it comes from the States need for social cohesion.** Again, the State can only provide as much individualism as it can allow while maintaining social cohesion.
-The State itself cannot go outside of that box, it’s [shared reality](https://lex.page/d/c57e9c9a-49f3-49fe-a78b-2b4e66b445b0) will leak out, and it will die.
+People often believe that it is surveillance capitalism they are living under, and that the corporate interests are incentivized to pilfer individuals data for profits—**_that’s not the case_**. <u>It’s not the corporations or businesses facilitating Surveillance States; it is the Nation State itself forcing corporations to disallow privacy and pilfer data</u>[9](#fn:9).
+This is techno-feudalism, not surveillance capitalism, because the base need for Surveillance States doesn’t originate from corporations—it comes from the Nation States’ need for social cohesion**.** _Again, the State can only provide as much individualism as it can sustain while maintaining social cohesion.
+The State itself cannot go outside of that box, it’s_ [_shared reality_](https://societyprotocol.io/Published/Articles/The+state+That+Binds+(Shared+Reality)) _will leak out, and it will die._

 **Let’s take a look at a short list of the entities tracking and editing your identity:**

-Individuals have entered into a risky world, where they both have no privacy (severely less than ever before), and the protection they receive in exchange for their identities—are still effectively limited to the whims of their rulers because the middle-men have hijacked the democratic process. **These Nation State surveillance machines aren’t neutral—the techno-feudalist oligarchs in control of them have their own agendas**.
-They will bend your identity into a pretzel, sending you to Iraq or Afghanistan, or erasing you from the shared reality altogether to achieve their interests…and since individuals have no privacy at both a micro and macro level these days, there is nowhere to hide and nothing restraining their power.
+Individuals have entered into a risky world…where they have both: no privacy (severely less than ever before), and the protection they receive in exchange for their identities’ compliance is still effectively limited to the whims of their rulers, because the intermediary middle-men have hijacked the democratic process. **Surveillance States aren’t neutral observation machines; the technocratic elites in control of them have their own agendas**.
+They will bend your identity into a pretzel: sending you to Iraq or Afghanistan, feeding you COVID vaccines that don’t work, or erasing you from the shared reality altogether to achieve their interests. _<u>Since individuals have no privacy, at both a micro and macro level in the modern day, there is nowhere to hide and nothing restraining their power</u>._

-Individuals are manipulated via tax systems, school indoctrination systems (college debt), IRS, credit reports, healthcare systems, unequally applied legal codes, rigged monetary systems (FED), algorithmic information systems (news media): making them lose an excess amount of agency.
-The techno-feudalist rulers of modern times have grown more powerful than any group of people on Earth ever before due this identity limitation around the erosion of privacy and the pilfering of individuals data. **_This will be the end of the DEAA.
-It only gets worse from here, only nightmares for the average erasable exposed manipulatable Joe._**

-The thing to understand about privacy in the modern age: is that it’s essentially unachievable because it goes against the social cohesion necessities of the State.
-Escaping the surveillance systems of Surveillance States equals becoming an enemy of the State.
-And trust me, you don’t want that bro.
-You want a State that can facilitate privacy.
+The thing to understand about privacy in the modern age: is that it’s essentially unachievable.
+This is because true digital privacy goes against the existential social cohesion necessities of Nation States.
+Citizens exiting the surveillance systems of modern Nation States, equates to becoming an enemy of the State.
+And trust me, you don’t want that…_You want a State structure that can facilitate privacy._

-> It’s not the fault of privacy, it’s not the fault of the State. **The State cannot afford more privacy, it would die 💀**. _What do you want from it?_

 This is from a very cool story called [Privacy Means Safety](https://www.privacyguides.org/articles/2025/03/25/privacy-means-safety/):